DS-100/sp24/index.md

 {: .highlight }

 > Course website is currently under construction.
+>
+> Gradescope, YouTube playlist, and extrenuating circumstances form will be added soon on main page.

 <!-- > Welcome to [Week 12](#week-{{page.currWeekNumber}}) of Data 100! -->